jembi/cameroon-bahmni-config/windows/README.md

 1. Open a CMD window (if one is not already open) and run command __*gpupdate /force*__

 #### Configure Power Management
+1. Navigate to the following path in the GPO editor: __*Computer Configuration/Administrative Templates/System/Power Management/Notification Settings*__